chitrangpatel/RNNIT/report.md

 This project uses Recurrant Neural Nets (RNNs), particularly the Long Short Term Memory (LSTM) architechture, to predict stock prices.
 This technique is actively being studied and used in time series forecasting situations and also to real-world trading platforms.
 This project will use the Keras library to build a LSTM model to predict the adjusted closing value of stocks using historical data.

 ### Problem Statement

+The main task for this project is to accurately predict the future adjusted closing value of a given stock for the next day given the previous day's values.
+The stocks that I used for this project are AAPL, MSFT, AMZN, GOOGL and NVDA.
+The approach to this problem was as follows:
+- Download the data using the Yahoo Historical package from pip.
+The data used for this project was from 2009-01-01 to 2019-01-01.
+-

 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_
 - _Have you thoroughly discussed how you will attempt to solve the problem?_